-5.2 New transmission measure
+5.2.3 New transmission measure

 Reliability for transmission connected customers on reference entry services is not currently directly captured by the service standard benchmarks.
 As discussed above, circuit availability can be an indicator of reliability but does not measure whether a generator was able to generate when called on.
-A better indication would be a measure of the frequency (and/or quantity of energy) that a generator would have been dispatched by AEMO and could not be due to a planned or unplanned network outage.
-In the issues paper, the ERA proposed that a new service standard benchmark should be developed to capture this.
+A better indication would be a measure of the frequency (and/or quantity of energy) that a generator would have been dispatched but could not be due to a planned or unplanned network outage.